vkadlcik/DB48X-on-DM42/help/db50x.md

   functions like [Conjugate](#Conjugate).

 * _RCL_ opens the [VariablesMenu](#VariablesMenu) menu listing user variables.
-  This plays the role of _VARS_ on the HP48.
+  This plays the role of _VAR_ on the HP48.

 * _%_ (🟨 _RCL_) opens the [FractionsMenu](#FractionsMenu), to access operations
   on fractions.